Does Dehydration Make You Fat? Find Out about Weight Gain and Dehydration

 Most beverages will help contribute to your daily water intake.
 But not the alcoholic ones, of course.

-Here are five drinks that will give you some extra benefits, too.
+Here are five drinks that offer extra benefits, too.

 Everyone knows milk is an excellent source of calcium that will keep your bones in tip-top shape.
 Research also shows that milk is better than water and sports drinks for rehydration and recovery after exercise.
 Just be sure to choose a slimmed-down carton since the fat in whole milk can delay fluid replacement.